syncfusion-content/xamarin-docs/Xamarin/Switch/visualtypes.md

 ---
 layout: post
-title: Visual Types in Xamarin Switch control | Syncfusion<sup>®</sup>
+title: Visual Types in Xamarin Switch control | Syncfusion®
-description: Learn here all about Visual Types support in Syncfusion<sup>®</sup> Xamarin Switch (SfSwitch) control, its elements and more.
+description: Learn here all about Visual Types support in Syncfusion® Xamarin Switch (SfSwitch) control, its elements and more.
 platform: Xamarin
 control: Switch
 documentation: ug